Dear USA of Indiana Commissioner Recreation,

-Thank you for your efforts on behalf of the children of USAi.
-Please contact USAi Recreation Committee Chairperson with questions.
-All information and tools you need may be reached from this page.
-Anything missing?
-Contact Recreation Chairperson.
-Most information is posted on the Recreation League page which has news, links to registration page, schedule page, rules, field maps, volunteer assignments and more.
+Thank you for your efforts on behalf of the children of USA of Indiana.
+Please contact USA of Indiana Recreation Committee Chairperson with questions.
+Much information is posted on the Recreation League page which has news, links to registration page, schedule page, rules, field maps, volunteer assignments and more.
 Please be certain to assign all “unassigned” players so we don’t miss a child.
 I have assigned a set number of teams for each age division based upon the current and anticipated player numbers as well as assigned a specific team number and uniform color for each team.
 Assign the number of players to each team as I’ve outlined in the “fields needs” excel.

 2. Ensure that each team has an assigned coach.
 Please start the recruiting process NOW.
 Each dual team is required to have TWO assigned coaches.